 In Hernandez v.
 United Contractors Corp., 766 So.
 2d 1249, 1252 (Fla.
 3d DCA 2000), despite entering into a workers’ compensation mediated settlement agreement with her husband’s employer in a contested case, the surviving spouse was allowed to pursue a wrongful death action against the statutory employer (see section 440.10(1)(b), Florida Statutes).
 The Third District decided that “the settlement of the workers’ compensation claim between herself and CA [the employer] was a matter of convenience to both parties and did not constitute an election of remedies because she had no conscious intent to make an election of remedies and waive other rights.”
-The court noted that in the settlement stipulation the employer contested the compensability of the claim and took the position that there was no evidence that the accident arose out of and in the course and scope of decedent’s employment.
-In the court’s view, this meant that the workers’ compensation remedy was not pursued to a determination or conclusion on the merits, thus, there had not been an election of remedies.
+The court noted that in the settlement stipulation the employer contested the compensability of the claim and took the position there was no evidence the accident arose out of and in the course and scope of decedent’s employment.
+In the court’s view, this meant the workers’ compensation remedy was not pursued to a determination or conclusion on the merits, thus, there had not been an election of remedies.

 These decisions demonstrate jurisprudential obedience to the “the more liberal rule” of the election of remedy doctrine in Florida, as espounsed in Williams v.
 Robineau, 124 Fla.
 422, 168 So.
 644, 646 (1936), under which the mere bringing of an action or choosing of a remedy is not deemed an “election of remedies,” unless the remedy chosen is pursued to full satisfaction.
 As the Robineau court stated, “the mere bringing of an action or suit which is dismissed before a judgment, where no advantage has been gained or detriment occasioned, does not constitute an election of remedies.”
 Supra at 646.